Minamoto no Yoshitomo

 Former Hiraji battle warfare Yoshimasa Shirakawa night view.
 It features Minamoto no Yoshitomo.

-Minamoto no Yoshitomo (源 義朝) (1123 – 11 February 1160) was the head of the Minamoto clan and a general of the late Heian period of Japanese history.
+Minamoto no Yoshitomo (源 義朝) (1123 – 11 February 1160) was a Japanese samurai and the head of the Minamoto clan and a general of the late Heian period of Japanese history.
 His son Minamoto no Yoritomo became shōgun and founded the Kamakura shogunate, the first shogunate in the history of Japan.

 His Dharma name was Shōjō Juin (勝定寿院).

 Hōgen Rebellion

 With the outbreak of the Hōgen Rebellion in 1156, the members of the Minamoto and Taira samurai clans were called into the conflict.
 Yoshitomo and Taira no Kiyomori both threw their support behind Emperor Go-Shirakawa and Fujiwara no Tadamichi, while Yoshitomo's father, Minamoto no Tameyoshi, sided with the retired Emperor Sutoku and Fujiwara no Yorinaga.
 Yoshitomo, defeating his father and the forces of Sutoku and Yorinaga, became head of the Minamoto clan and established himself as the main political power in the capital of Kyoto.
 However, despite attempts to have his father pardoned, he was forced to execute Tameyoshi personally.
 In the aftermath of the rebellion, the Taira and Minamoto became two of the strongest and most influential clans in Japan, which turned the two clans into bitter rivals.